 With over a thousand sentence starts – three per day, and a writing tip at the end of each week to motivate and inspire, this book provides kick-starts to avoid the dreaded ‘writer’s block’.

 Useful for any writer at any level, whether they have 10 minutes or 10 hours, to start a new project.
 Also an ideal tool for writing groups.
 With a combination of six first-person, six second-person, six third-person and three non-specific point of view starts per week, there are plenty to choose from.
 Beginning at ‘Day 1’ this book has been designed to be started at any time of the year, and regardless of whether the sentences are used in order or not.
 With a choice of three per day a writer can select one, two or all and see where it leads them.

-Volume 2 features over a thousand sets of five keywords, three sets per day, with writing tips at the end of each week to motivate and inspire, providing kick-starts to avoid the dreaded ‘writer’s block’.
+Book 2 features over a thousand sets of five keywords, three sets per day, and writing tips to motivate and inspire, providing kick-starts to avoid the dreaded ‘writer’s block’.

 Useful for any writer at any level, whether they have 10 minutes or 10 hours, to start a new project.
 Also an ideal tool for writing groups.